Python Lists

 🎓 Conclusion

-The above video describes python lists in a very easy and smooth manner for the viewers who want to learn it .Watch it with examples and hands on exercises.
+This video describes python lists in a very easy and smooth manner for the viewers who want to learn it .Watch it with examples and hands on exercises.

 Learn the concept of lists in python and get answers of the following questions: